igmk/pamtra/doc/source/installation.rst

     sudo apt-get install gcc gfortran libnetcdff5 netcdf-bin libnetcdf-dev liblapack-dev libzip-dev git gitk libfftw3-dev libnetcdff-dev

+For some packages like libnetcdff5 in Ubuntu 16.04 you might have to use the `universe` repository.
 The model is tested with gcc version 4.8.2.

 To get the Python version, the following packages are additionally required::